APPLICATION FOR NAVAC BOARD CERTIFIED CHAPLAIN

 As NAVAC Certification Committee members are generally full-time VA Professional Chaplains, please expect that the certification process may take as long as 30 days for CCC applications and 90 days for BCC applicants once the completed application packets are received.

-Send the completed Checklist and application with all attachments to:
+Send the completed Checklist and application with all attachments.

 NAVAC Certification Committee Chairman